Ita Buttrose

-She was the founding editor of Cleo, a high-circulation magazine aimed at women aged 20 to 40 that was frank about sexuality (and, in its infancy, featured nude male centrefolds) and, later, the editor of the more conventional The Australian Women's Weekly.
+Buttrose was the founding editor of Cleo, a high-circulation magazine aimed at women aged 20 to 40 that was frank about sexuality (and, in its infancy, featured nude male centrefolds) and, later, the editor of the more conventional the Australian Women's Weekly.
 She was the youngest person to be appointed editor of The Weekly, which was then, per capita, the largest-selling magazine in the world.

-Buttrose was a panelist on the Network Ten morning program Studio 10 from 2013 until 2018.
+Buttrose was a panellist on the Network Ten morning program Studio 10 from 2013 until 2018.

-In 2019 Prime Minister Scott Morrison announced Buttrose as the new chair of the Australian Broadcasting Corporation (ABC).
+In 2019, Prime Minister Scott Morrison announced Buttrose as the new chair of the Australian Broadcasting Corporation (ABC).
+She served a five-year tenure and was succeeded by Kim Williams in March 2024.

+Buttrose's tenure faced criticism for her involvement in the unlawful termination of ABC Radio Sydney presenter Antoinette Lattouf in 2023 (see Controversies).

-Early life
+Early life and education

-Buttrose was born at Potts Point, Sydney, and named after her maternal grandmother, Ita Clare Rodgers (née Rosenthal), pronounced /ˈaɪtə/ (rhyming with 'fighter').
+Buttrose was born on 17 January 1942 in Potts Point, Sydney, and named after her maternal grandmother, Ita Clare Rodgers (née Rosenthal), pronounced /ˈaɪtə/ (rhyming with 'fighter').
+She has Jewish ancestry on her maternal side.
 She was raised as a Catholic by her parents.
 Buttrose's father, Charles Oswald Buttrose, was a journalist and at one time the editor of The Daily Mirror in Sydney.
 By her own account she had decided on a career in journalism at the age of 11.
 Buttrose spent her first five years in New York City when her father was the New York correspondent for The Daily Mirror.
-She has Jewish ancestry on her maternal side.

 The family returned to Australia in 1949 and settled in the harbourside suburb of Vaucluse.
 Her parents divorced during her teens, after 25 years of marriage, and details of her father's private life were printed in the tabloid press, causing considerable anguish to her mother.
 Buttrose briefly attended a private school but because her father could not afford the fees she was then moved to a public school.
 She completed her secondary education at Dover Heights Home Science High School, leaving at 15 to begin her career.

 She started her career at Australian Consolidated Press, owned by the Packer family, working as a copy girl at The Australian Women's Weekly, then became a cadet journalist on The Daily Telegraph and The Sunday Telegraph in Sydney.
 Her first byline came in 1959 when the 17-year-old covered the Australian tour by Princess Alexandra.